Aramantos/MS2-The-Einstein-Riddle/README.md

 - When a user completes the riddle, the Einstein clapping gif replaces the Einstein picture
 - If a user attempts the same answer multiple times, inputs are disabled, Einstein image changes to a demonised caricature, a reset button emerges and a warning message appears scolding the user
 - On completion of the riddle the clue-controls panel is replaced but the congratulations panel, which consists of "Welcome to the 2%" spinning text, social links, background image of a confetti gif and three buttons
+  - Reset - Reloads the page
+  - Back to Galaxy - Returns the user to the galaxy page
+  - Feed the Cat - Which removes the fish gif and plays the cat audio for comic effect

 ---